 To prevent the spread of COVID-19, each residence hall has a dedicated custodial staff member to sanitize public areas and restrooms.
 Hand sanitizer stations have been placed in all lobbies of the residence halls and general parlors.
-Where possible, rooms will only house one resident.
-Common areas-where students would typically gather in groups-have been closed, and bedrooms rearranged to allow for six feet between each resident's head, and to allow for further distancing, if campus determines that roommates are allowed.
-Students will also be instructed to sleep toe-to-toe to allow for further distancing.
-All residence halls will be closed to non-residents.
+Common areas-where students would typically gather in groups-have been closed, and bedrooms rearranged to allow for six feet between each resident's head, and to allow for further distancing,

+When roommates are permitted, students will be instructed to keep beds distanced as far apart as possible and to sleep toe-to-toe to allow for further distancing.
+All residence halls will be closed to nonresidents.
 Students will be expected to bring fans for increased ventilation in rooms.

-The additional protocols have will be mandated to increase safety:
+The additional protocols will be mandated to increase safety: